Royal Melbourne Philharmonic: Financial

-The Philharmonic received financial support from the government, where they were granted about $20.000 annually.
+The Philharmonic received financial support from the government, where they were granted about $20,000 annually.
 In 2014, the annual funding from the City of Melbourne had discontinued as they removed the Philharmonic from the council's grants lists.
 Since then, RMP has been relying on their income from donations, fundraising, membership fees and box office.
-Andrew Wailes, the director of the Philharmonic reported that these were not enough to cover all of their operation expenses.
+Andrew Wailes, the director of the Philharmonic, reported that these were not enough to cover all of their operational expenses.

 The ABC

 The Royal Melbourne Philharmonic began to have a contractual agreement with the Australian Broadcasting Commission (ABC) on 17 August 1936, wherein the ABC took over the choir.
 As the Philharmonic entered a contract with the ABC, the burden of orchestral members fees and promotional costs were reduced.
 Based on the agreement with ABC, the RMP had given permission for ABC to do an audition and replacement of choir members.
-The ABC also gained the authorization to nominate the conductors, soloists, choirmaster and the repertoires to be performed.
+The ABC also gained the authorisation to nominate the conductors, soloists, choirmaster and the repertoires to be performed.
 The ABC retained any profits made by the choir as well as the Philharmonic concerts, and they were also responsible for any financial risk related to the concert expenses and covered most of its disbursements.
 The ABC continued to work with the Philharmonic throughout the 1960s, delivering mostly choral works in the concerts.

 The structure of the organisation began to change in 1969 due to the performance standard of the Philharmonic that started to decline in the 1960.
 The Philharmonic's original agreement with the ABC was terminated in the year of the changes to the organisation and a new contract with the ABC along with the revised agreement was issued in 1970.
 The ABC and the Philharmonic agreed on improving the quality of performance.
 The ABC took over the control of the RMP's concerts entirely and did a strict audition to the choristers.
-By 1970 to 1975, the Philharmonic became a regular part of ABC's programs including Red and Blue series and the annual prom concert at the Moomba Festival.
+By 1970 to 1975, the Philharmonic became a regular part of ABC's programs, including Red and Blue series and the annual prom concert at the Moomba Festival.

 The Philharmonic's contract with the ABC ended in 1986 and it has been replaced by the Melbourne Chorale as the choir of choice for the ABC.